python-can-define-radio/python-course/classroom_activities/Ch01_Basics/ex_1a_print_and_inputs.md

 print(len('hi'))
 ```

+### Printing on multiple lines

+There are numerous methods of printing on multiple lines available.
+These are some of the simplest:

+- Use multiple print functions (print has a newline built-in by default).
+     - `print("Hello World")`
+     - `print("Welcome to the Python Course")`
+- Use a Multi-line string (triple quotes).
+     - <pre>print("""Hello World
+        Welcome to
+        the Python Course""")</pre>
+- Use the "\n" escape sequence inside your print function.
+     - `print("Hello World\nWelcome to the Python Course")`

 ### Using variables inline

 When we use `print`, the thing that is being printed is called an "argument".